Shared Computing Environment

 Data security

-- May not be used to transmit, store, or compute with High Risk Data, as defined by the Information Security Office.
+- May not be used to transmit, store, or compute with Low Risk, or Moderate Risk, as defined by the Information Security Office.

 - See Secure AFS for secure storage, but please note that FarmShare systems do not support processing or manipulating data in Secure AFS storage.